 These counties require that bucks you harvest have at least four antler points on one side of their rack.
 This rule applies to both the archery and firearms deer hunting seasons.
 It does not apply to youth portions of the firearms deer season.

 Does, button bucks and bucks with spikes less than 3 inches are legal to take on Antlerless or Any-Deer Permits; but for deer management, it is better to take does.

 Protected deer include all antlered deer (defined as having at least one antler 3 inches or longer) that do not have a minimum of at least four points on one side.

 Archery antlerless permits can be used during the archery deer season in open counties.
 Firearm antlerless permits can be used during all portions of firearms deer season.
 However, some areas are closed to firearms hunting during the urban zones and antlerless portions.

 You may purchase as many antlerless permits as you want, but each county or county section has a limit on the number of antlerless permits you may fill.
-Resident landowners and lessees with at least 75 acres may harvest additional antlerless deer using no-cost Resident Landowner Firearms Antlerless Deer Hunting Permits.
+Resident landowners with at least 75 acres may harvest additional antlerless deer using no-cost Resident Landowner Firearms Antlerless Deer Hunting Permits.

 Firearms Antlerless Permits Map